-U.S. Creates Multiple Border Barriers Against Migrants
+ICE Deporting Illegal Migrants to Home Countries — from Guatemala

 Trump implemented his policies — amid furious objects by establishment groups — because of pressure from the voters who elected him to the White House.

-The resulting reduction of illegal migrant labor will likely increase pressure on employers to hire sidelined blue collar Americans and may further raise wages for blue collar Americans during 2020.
+The resulting reduction of illegal migrant labor will likely increase pressure on employers to hire sidelined blue-collar Americans and may further raise wages for blue-collar Americans during 2020.

-But numerous university-trained progressives and pro-migration lawyers are filing lawsuits to stop this favorable trend for blue collar Americans.
+But numerous university-trained progressives and pro-migration lawyers are filing lawsuits to stop this favorable trend for blue-collar Americans.

 The U.S. sent 29 asylum-seekers from El Salvador and Honduras — including 9 children — to Guatemala today under the controversial "Asylum Cooperative Agreement" (ACA).